How to self build your dream home and stay optimistic

 Most of these companies offer a basic range of designs which can be adapted by their in-house architect.
 One of the UK’s most popular kit house builder is Potton, who have a show centre which displays a few of their key models.
-It’s worth a visit, even if you end up using a different kit company.
+Plan to visit their showhomes, even if you end up using a different kit company.

-Generally, kit homes usually takes a few days to assemble on site as each panel is pre-built in a factory and it slot together like a giant LEGO set!
+Generally, flat pack homes usually takes a few days to assemble on site as each panel is pre-built in a factory and it slot together like a giant LEGO set!
 On the other hand, traditional bricks and mortar take much longer.

 Whichever route you choose, you will need to hire a builder and tradespeoples.
-It’s worth asking your architect, friends, family and co-workers.
+Start by asking your architect, friends, family and co-workers.
 As well as doing some online research.

 A good builder will have a list of trades he’s worked with before and can therefore recommend.
 If not, again, ask around and search online.

 The Finishing Touches

-Your self build project isn’t over when the roof is on!
+Your self build home isn’t over when the roof is on!
 As you will need to work on the interior, the exterior, and the surroundings.

 Interior design is absolutely vital to the overall appearance of your self build home.
 Make sure to take time to dream about how each room will look and the overall style of the house.